Skip to content

 Frequently Asked Questions

-Start with 20% as a realistic baseline for most freelance work.
-Scale up to 25-30% in high-cost jurisdictions where healthcare and pension are fully self-funded.
-Scale down only if overhead is genuinely minimal — typically for established freelancers with paid-off equipment and no office costs.
+20% is a reasonable baseline for most freelance work.
+Higher figures apply in high-cost jurisdictions where healthcare and pension are fully self-funded.
+Lower figures only apply if overhead is genuinely minimal — typically for established freelancers with paid-off equipment and no office costs.

 How many billable weeks are realistic?